1.17 Joint and Concurrent Degrees

 The Law School participates with several other areas of the University in formal joint degree programs.
 These programs have specific admission requirements and candidates are able to count coursework in each area toward the academic requirements in the other area, thus reducing the time and expense involved in earning both degrees.
 The Law School has formal joint degree programs with the Booth School of Business (both M.B.A. and Ph.D. degrees), the Harris School of Public Policy Studies (M.P.P.), and the Divinity School (M.Div.).

 Students pursuing joint J.D. and Masters’ degrees may, with the approval of the Law School Dean of Students, count up to 12 credits of coursework outside the Law School toward the J.D. degree and towards the quarterly residency requirement.
 Joint degree students must also pay tuition at the Law School for eight quarters.
-This requirement cannot be waived.
 In addition, they must be in residence as full-time students at the Law School for nine quarters, in each of which they must earn at least nine credits towards the J.D. degree in either LAWS-prefixed classes or classes that earn credit toward the J.D. degree.
+The tuition and residency requirement cannot be waived.
 For each quarter considered in residence at the Law School, a student must be enrolled in at least one LAWS-prefixed class.
+This requirement cannot be waived.

 Concurrent J.D./Masters’ Degree Programs

-Law students have or are currently pursuing concurrent Masters’ degrees in Computer Science, International Relations, and Linguistics.
+A number of law students have or are currently pursuing concurrent Masters’ degrees in Computer Science, International Relations, and Linguistics.
 Students pursuing concurrent J.D. and Masters’ degrees may, with the approval of the Law School Dean of Students, count up to 12 credits of coursework outside the Law School toward the J.D. degree.
 Concurrent degree students must also pay tuition at the Law School for eight quarters.
-This requirement cannot be waived.
 In addition, they must be in residence as full-time students at the Law School for nine quarters, in each of which they must earn at least nine credits towards the J.D. degree in either LAWS-prefixed classes or classes that earn credit toward the J.D. degree.
 For each quarter considered in residence at the Law School, a student must be enrolled in at least one LAWS-prefixed class.
+These requirements cannot be waived.

 Other than the joint J.D./Ph.D. program with Booth, the Law School currently does not have a formal joint J.D./Ph.D. degree program with any other area of the University.
 Candidates who wish to earn the J.D. in the Law School and a Ph.D. concurrently in another area of the University have found ways to facilitate and expedite a dual course of study, however, and the Law School has taken steps to make the process more flexible.